mneudert/instream/README.md

 For `method` you can choose between header authentication (basic auth) using `:basic` or query parameters using `:query`.
-If nothing or an invalid value is given the connection will be made using `:basic` authentication..
+If nothing or an invalid value is given the connection will be made using `:basic` authentication.

 ### Queries